-Included in other income (expense) for the year ended December 3,1 2016, is a gain of \$584,880 relating to the change in fair value of derivative liability resulting from a decrease in the fair value of the derivative liability off-set by the issuance of common stock warrants.
-The decrease in derivative liability was the result of a decrease in the Company's stock price at December 31, 2016 compared to 2015.
+Included in other income (expense) for the year ended December 31, 2018, is a gain of \$207,101 relating to the change in fair value of derivative liability resulting from a decrease in the fair value of the derivative liability.
+The decrease in derivative liability was the result of a decrease in the Company's stock price at December 31, 2018 compared to 2017 and the expiration of a significant amount of warrants.
 See Note 5 of the Financial Statements for more on the change in the derivative liability.
-The Company determined the fair value of the derivative liability to be \$779,796 as of December 31, 2016 based on an acceptable valuation model.
+The Company determined the fair value of the derivative liability to be \$54,626 as of December 31, 2018 based on an acceptable valuation model.